auth0/docs/articles/connections/social/microsoft-account.md

 ---
 # Connect Apps to Microsoft Account

-You can add functionality to your web app that allows your users to log in with Microsoft.
+You can add functionality to your web app that allows your users to log in with a Microsoft Account.

 ## Prerequisites